-My soy dessert trifecta was a semi-finalist in the 2015 Soy & Tofu Dessert Competition earlier this year (yup – that’s an SF Japantown thing and heck yeah – I totally entered!).
+My soy dessert trifecta was a semi-finalist in the 2015 Soy & Tofu Dessert Competition earlier this year (yup - that's an SF Japantown thing).
 An unfortunately timed bridge closure on the day of the semi-finals meant about half of the judges got stuck in traffic and their judging coins were given to all the kids.
 Spicy ginger pudding is not a fan-favorite among those under the age of 10 it turns out.
 GO FIGURE.

 For the more refined adult palate, this ginger tofu pudding with soy milk mochi & kinako black sesame puffed millet crumble is a winner.